shivanisathe25/cqa-2.0/README.md

 ### Usage

-Open your documentation project in Claude Code and use natural language:
+Open your documentation project in Claude Code and use the following prompt:

 ```
 cd /path/to/your-doc-project
 claude

 # Then in Claude:
-Audit all files in .
+Audit all files in .<folder/assembly-name>
 ```

 **Alternative phrasings:**